TORNEK-RAYVILLE, TR-900 MILSPEC WATCH STRAP

 One such strap sold on a TR-900 on December 12 2020 in the Philips auction in NewYork, at a record price.

 We have remanufactured these 11 rib straps in the RAF style (MIL-S-46383), and now have these for sale.

 The U.S. Armed Forces put in a total order for 1,080 Tornek-Rayville watches.⠀The watch used⠀beryllium parts in the movement and featured Promethium 147 lume.⠀This compound was incredibly luminescent, but also known to emit a high level of X-rays.

 To counter this,⠀later,⠀the painted logo as well as the hazardous Promethium 147 was stripped from the dial, and tritium lume was applied instead.

 There are 5 known sterile dial TR900 watches.

 The TR900 was eventually issued partly as a result of the failure of earlier Bulova prototypes during watertightness testing in 1958.

 During these tests changes to the strap were recommended.

-The strap will have either the brass buckle above or a matt black plated brass buckle.
+The strap has either the brass buckle above or a matt black plated brass buckle.
 Buckles available are brass, black plated brass, and stainless steel.